Embassy of Japan, Lima: 20th century

-World War II and aftermath
+The Legation at Paseo Colón in 1925.

-The Imperial Legation that had been established in Lima was closed in 1942 due to the rupture of relations between both countries as a result of World War II.
-It had occupied the Quinta Heeren of Barrios Altos, as well as the Casa Menchaca of Paseo Colón, built in 1920 and designed by French architect Claude Sahut, known for its azulejos.
+The Imperial Legation in Lima was closed in 1942 due to the rupture of relations between both countries as a result of World War II.
+It had previously occupied the Quinta Heeren of Barrios Altos, after which it had moved to the Casa Menchaca of the Paseo Colón, built in 1920 and designed by French architect Claude Sahut, known for its azulejos.

-After the end of the war, the Japanese Legation in Peru was reopened on June 8, 1952, becoming the Japanese Consulate in Lima on December 26 of the same year, and finally being upgraded to an Embassy.
+After the end of the war, the Legation in Peru was reopened on June 8, 1952, becoming a Consulate on December 26 of the same year, and finally being upgraded to an Embassy.

-Internal conflict in Peru

 During the internal conflict in Peru, like other embassies, the embassy was targeted, as it was affected by a series of embassy bombings that took place on February 21, 1986 and also targeted the Chinese, German, Romanian, Spanish, Chilean and Argentine embassies.
 It was again targeted in 1992 with a car bomb that wounded 25 people when it exploded.